 Canada has always been on my list of top places to live and in 2016 I decided to take a chance and apply under that new system Express Entry that I heard about for a while now.

 But starting my Canadian Visa Application was one of the most stressful times of my life.
-Not only did I start the application by myself, I didn't really understand at the time how the heck the system worked, just that Express Entry was one of the fastest immigration options.
-The result was that I spent several months running around trying organize all the paperwork I thought I needed for my application and ended up messing up my application deadlines instead.
+Not only did I start the application by myself, but I also didn't really understand at the time how the heck the system worked, just that the Express Entry (EE) program was one of the fastest Canadian immigration options.
+The result was that I spent several months running around trying to organize all the paperwork I thought I needed for my application and ended up messing up my application deadlines instead.
 So yeah, wasted a lot of time and money mostly on medical examinations (I went to the wrong doctor) and on some application papers that I didn’t need to actually need.

 I signed up on their website anyway and got a call from them the same day.
 I always hate talking on the phone, but Jessica the young woman I talked to, helped explain the visa application process to me and how the company works.